emkpmg-zz/python/session_2/exercises/exercises_2.md

 3. Ask the user to enter the name of a month.
 If the user enters March/April/May: print "<month> is in Spring", otherwise print "I don't know"
     1. Expand for the rest of the year, given that summer is June/July/August.
 Autumn is September/October/November.
 Winter is December/January/February
     2. Ensure that when an unknown month is given it prints "I don't know"
-4. Ask the user for two different numbers, if both numbers are even, print "Even", if both numbers are odd, print "Odd", else print the product of two numbers
+4. Ask the user for two different numbers, if both numbers are even, print "Even", if both numbers are odd, print "Odd", else print the product of the two numbers

 ## Section C
+1. Create the following list of items: Apples, Cherries, Pears, Pineapple, Peaches, Mango
+2. Add "Grapes" to the list
+3. Change "Pears" to "Strawberries"
+4. Remove "Apples" from the list
+5. Print out the current length of the list
+6. Print out the list
+7. Order the list alphabetically
+8. Print out the list again

+## Section D
+1. Loop through the list you created in section C and print each item out
-1. Print the numbers 1 to 100
+2. Print the numbers 1 to 100 (including the number 100)
-2. Print all odd numbers from 1 to 100
+3. Print all odd numbers from 1 to 100
-3. The modern olympics started in 1896, print the years they have been held
+4. The modern olympics started in 1896, print the years they have been held
-4. FizzBuzz – Write a program that prints the numbers from 1 to 100.
+5. FizzBuzz – Write a program that prints the numbers from 1 to 100.
 For multiples of three, print “Fizz” instead of the number and for multiples of five, print “Buzz”.
 For numbers which are multiples of both three and five, print “FizzBuzz”

     ```
     1